hGriff0n/PersonalAI/docs/routing.md

 The routing system is **not** required to follow this general formula for all actions and **may** short-circuit routing where desired

+A broadcast message is to be indicated by setting the 'dest.broadcast' data field to true

 NOTE: I may find it beneficial to introduce the ability to "forward" messages, in order to reduce network traffic.
 These kinds of messages would enable a plugin to send a message that relies on data the sender does not have access